-- 4.8 In this correspondence some businesses/services have confirmed that they use the site for staff car parking.
+- 4.7 In addition to the e-petition, the Council has received 31 complaints.
+Those complaints have largely concerned the 'no return' restriction with an emphasis on the need for access to local facilities more than once in a day including, the village hall and services run therein, the doctors' surgery and healthcare services, local shops and recreational facilities. - 4.8 In this correspondence some businesses/services have confirmed that they use the site for staff car parking.
 The NHS (District Nurses) use the park car park for staff parking for the site they occupy in the village, which does not have its own parking.
 Staff at the local pharmacy have raised the same problem as on-street parking in the village also has restricted time.
 They cannot park for the hours they need to work in one parking space and have to move cars around sites.
 There is a lack of all-day parking serving the shops and facilities of the village.
 The views of the Chairman of Trustees of East Horsley Village Hall are set out in a letter to the Leader of the Council at Appendix 1 to this report. - 4.9 In response to these complaints, and recognising some unintended impacts on some park visitors, we committed to undertaking a review of the parking order as part of the Parking Business Plan due in January 2020 with a view to potentially changing the Order.
 We also referred residents to the online petitions.
 Unfortunately, legal advice confirmed that no changes to the Order could be made without re-running the statutory process.
 There was therefore not an option to address the concerns in a quick way.

-5. Key Issues for the Council to consider in its response to the e-petition
+5. Key Issues that the Council took into consideration in its response to the epetition

-- 1) Consider the overarching policy for the car parks.
+- Consideration of the overarching policy for the car parks.
 In 2019, the policy was to protect the car park for parks users and its tenant(s).
 Councillors may wish to consider a policy that extends use of the car park to the wider community. - 2) Whether charges should be used to support the enforcement required.
 Currently we have tried to limit any charging to keep our parks free to use and use 'no return' to control all day parking.
-Some options for a changed control would necessitate the need for some charging. - 3) Resource implications for any future controls short stay ticketing is resource intensive.
+Some options for a changed control would necessitate the need for some charging.

+3) Resource implications for any future controls - short stay ticketing is resource intensive.